Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 SeatingArea&Lounge

 If you want to get a plate full of food and don’t want to traverse through the crowd, this is the best option for seating.
-Right near the buffet and bar areaCrownLoungeSeatingThis is also near the buffet area and you can see just about every table is taken.
+It’s right near the buffet.
 WorkArea

 BusinessRoom2